seamplex/feenox/doc/tutorials/000-setup/README.md

 For those using a native GNU/Linux box with a graphical interface, the recommended editor is [Kate](https://kate-editor.org/).

+To enable syntax highlighting copy the file [`feenox.xml`](https://raw.githubusercontent.com/seamplex/feenox/main/doc/feenox.xml) into `~/.local/share/katepart5/syntax/`.

 ![FeenoX input file edited in Kate on Plasma](highlighting-kate.png)

 # Post-processors

 FeenoX can write mesh results either in `.msh` or `.vtk` format.
 The former can be read and postprocessed by Gmsh.
 The latter can be read and postprocessed by a few different tools, but Paraview is the flagship postprocessor.
 In general any version will do, so it can be installed with

 ```terminal